braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/dynamic_sms_link.md

 ### iOS

 {% alert important %}
-To allow link preview images for iOS, you must add your brand (the sender) as a contact.
+To allow link preview images for iOS, users must add your brand (the sender) as a contact.
 {% endalert %}

 #### Step 1: Create a Contact Card campaign